BenOvermyer/benovermyer.com/content/kb/books.md

 5. _Serpent Mage_ by Margaret Weiss and Tracy Hickman
 6. _The Hand of Chaos_ by Margaret Weiss and Tracy Hickman
 7. _Into the Labyrinth_ by Margaret Weiss and Tracy Hickman
+8. _The Seventh Gate_ by Margaret Weiss and Tracy Hickman

 ## 2020